julianeon/clock/README.md

 ## Features

-This app the time digitally in the center of the screen, in the format of hours:minutes:seconds.
+This app the time digitally in the center of the screen, in the format of hours:minutes:seconds (the 12-hour format, or 'civilian time').

 Click on it to switch the time format display to military time.
-Click to revert it to regular time.
+Click to revert it to civilian time.

 ## How To Run